hughsk/from2/README.md

 Takes the same options as `from2`, instead returning a constructor which you can use to create new streams.

+### See Also

+- [from2-array](https://github.com/binocarlos/from2-array) - Create a from2 stream based on an array of source values.

 ## License ##

 MIT.
 See [LICENSE.md](http://github.com/hughsk/from2/blob/master/LICENSE.md) for details.